9/28 - Administrative/Customer Service In-Person Hiring Event

 • Ongoing, informal supervision is available throughout every day, as there are always training faculty on site.

-• Fellows are formally evaluated on a quarterly basis using the Minnesota Supervisory Inventory from the QAI Systems.
-The fellowship program is overseen by the Director of Postdoctoral Training at UW Hospitals and Clinics, a full-time licensed staff psychologist whose responsibility it is to ensure that training needs are being met.
+• Fellows are formally evaluated on a quarterly basis using the Psychology Trainee Competency Assessment Form (PTCAF).
+The fellowship program is overseen by the Director of Postdoctoral Training at UW Hospitals and Clinics, a licensed staff psychologist whose responsibility it is to ensure that training needs are being met.

 • The Director of Postdoctoral Training is responsible for the recruitment and selection of fellows, and provides direction to and oversees the training faculty with regard to their involvement in the fellowship program.